Peanut Butter Dog Treats + Video

 Ingredients

-- 1 cup creamy peanut butter, I like using a all-natural one
+- 1 cup creamy peanut butter, (use an all-natural, xylitol-free variety)

 - 1 large egg